Skip to Content

 For over 100 years, homebuyers have had a pretty sweet deal.

-This mandate means the home seller pays the buyer’s real estate agent, typically 3% of the home price.
+This mandate means the home seller pays the buyer’s real estate agent, typically 2.5% to 3% of the home price.

-A landmark verdict could change that.
-A jury in a Missouri case decided that NAR’s long-standing rule limits competition and should be abolished.
-It may have paved the way -- nationwide -- for sellers to opt out of paying the buyer’s agent commissions.
+A 2024 landmark case is changing that.
+A jury in a Missouri case decided that NAR’s long-standing Clear Cooperation rule limits competition and should be abolished, leading to a historic $420 million lawsuit settlement with NAR.
+It has paved the way nationally for sellers to opt out of paying the buyer’s agent commissions, putting the ball firmly in the buyer’s corner.
+However, as always, real estate commissions remain negotiable.

 Do Home Buyers Need a Real Estate Agent?

-Technically, homebuyers never need to use an agent.
-They can go it alone if they have the required skills to complete the transaction.
-However, being your own buyer’s agent is harder than it first appears.
+Technically, homebuyers aren’t required to use an agent to purchase a home.
+They can go it alone if they know how to complete the transaction and what issues to look out for.
+However, being your own buyer’s agent is harder than it might seem.

 Up until now, there has been little reason not to use a buyer’s agent.
-After all, the seller is paying for it.
+After all, the seller pays the upfront cost, which is folded into the asking price.

-Except in rare cases when one family member sells a home to another with no agents involved, a buyer’s agent is a fantastic idea.
+Except in rare cases when one family member sells a home to another with no agents involved, a buyer’s agent can help you navigate tricky situations, particularly if you’re a first-timer.

-So, faced with paying for one themselves, should buyers use an agent in this potentially new world of real estate?
+So, faced with paying for one themselves, should buyers use an agent in this changed environment?
 Let’s take a look.

 How Buyer’s Agents Help